sunshower-liu/RETS/README.md

 Materials for the paper "Relation Also Knows: Rethinking the Recall and Editing of Factual Associations in Auto-Regressive Transformer Language Models".

 ## Folders
-The *code* folder contains the codes for RETS editing.
+The *dataset* folder contains the supplemented counterfact dataset with R-Specificity samples, namely COUNTERFACT_RS.
+The *code* folder contains the codes for RETS editing and the codes for evaluation on COUNTERFACT_RS.
 The *knowledge_detection* folder contains the codes for the detection of relational knowledge.
-The *dataset* folder contains the supplemented counterfact dataset with R-Specificity samples.
 The *evaluation* folder contains codes for evaluation supplemented with the R-Specificity criteria.

 ## Set up
 ```bash